 Rent your office furniture (or buy it secondhand!)

-With brand new furniture come carbon emissions, water pollution, and other manufacturing waste.
+Brand new furniture makes a large carbon footprint in the world..
 Reducing all three is as easy as renting!
 Renting your office furniture through CORT is more than a sustainable option.
 It also gives you the flexibility to change up your furniture, rugs, décor, storage solutions, and even lighting as your needs and tastes change.
-If you would prefer to purchase everything outright, you can go the eco-friendly route of buying a high quality, previously rented furniture from CORT Furniture Outlet.
+If you prefer to purchase, buy secondhand.
+CORT Furniture Outlets offer high-quality, gently-used desks, chairs, bookshelves, storage, and more.

 Embrace natural light.